quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/conclusion.md

 # Conclusion

-You’ve just made extensive use of the Quix Samples, our collection of open source connectors, and examples, to deploy a UI and sentiment analysis microservice, and subscribe to Tweets.
+You’ve just made extensive use of the code samples, our collection of open source connectors, and examples, to deploy a UI and sentiment analysis microservice, and subscribe to Tweets.

 Congratulations, that's quite an achievement!